prabhuramkumar/Survey/README.md

-# Vanurthi — AngularJS app
+# Survey — AngularJS app

 ## Getting Started

-To get you started you can simply clone the Vanurthi repository and install the dependencies:
+To get you started you can simply clone the Survey repository and install the dependencies:

 ```